Millipede fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Myriapods fact sheet – explains the group that includes millipedes and centipedes.
+- Myriapods fact sheet – Learn about the many-legged invertebrate group that includes millipedes and centipedes.

-- Centipede fact sheet – explains fast-moving myriapod predators.
+- Centipede fact sheet – Compare millipedes with fast-moving myriapod predators that live in leaf litter and under logs.

 Habitats and ecosystems